Investing in your IT solutions has many benefits – not least the fact it makes you look good. So how does old tech reflect on you?

 Using old software leaves companies at risk, because they’ll no longer receive security updates that would protect their computer systems from viruses and online attacks.

 But even if these firms manage to avoid security breaches and malware, the fact remains that using unsupported operating systems paints the wrong picture.
 For example, if you saw your bank manager going over your accounts on a Windows XP computer, you’d have every right to be worried.
 These people have your finances in their hands, after all.
 If their cyber security is lacking, how can they protect your money?

 It can also make your businesses look amateurish or old fashioned.
 IT is a vital part of any modern business, and those that don’t have modern systems in place will naturally look like they’re not willing or able to move forward – not the kind of people you’d want to do business with.

 Fixing the problem of out-of-date operating systems is relatively straightforward – especially with convenient bundles like Microsoft 365 – but it’s only one part of the puzzle.
 If you want to really give your customers the right impression, then you should also consider what kind of IT infrastructure you have in place.

 Those PCs you’ve had for the past decade might still work, but if this old technology is slowing down workflows and thereby getting in the way of you serving customers, then it’s probably time to retire them.

 Older equipment can also present security issues.
 Some older wireless routers, for example, don’t support the latest security standards, leaving them vulnerable to hackers.

 And like out-of-date operating systems, antiquated hardware creates an image problem.
-A 1990s-style, beige tower PC paired with a square-screened CRT monitor might well function perfectly well (if slowly), but if customers and businesses partners see it, it could put them off.
+A 1990s-style, beige tower PC paired with a square-screened CRT monitor might well function perfectly well (if slowly), but if customers and businesses partners see that your business still uses 1990's technology, it could put them off.